Bouliki972/bouliki/worldcup.md

 ---
 ## ⚽ Live Match Updates
 ------
-# The Final Dance of Paella: Viva España!
+# The Final Paëlla 🥘 Dance

 I have to start with the closing ceremony—I got so annoyed with the heavy US production.
 Three singers performed the FIFA anthem, and I only recognized Robbie Williams.
 For me, all modern pop songs and voices sound exactly the same nowadays.
 A legend like Tina Turner or Sade had a distinct, unmistakable voice!
 Then we had *Mission: Impossible* actor Tom Cruise giving a speech that felt exactly like it was written by AI—completely robotic and not worth trying to extract any deep essence from it. 🤖🤖🤖